pomerium/documentation/content/docs/core/configuration.md

 ## All In One and Split Service modes

-Pomerium relies on four [distinct services](/docs/internals/architecture) to securely process requests between clients and upstream applications.
-You can configure these services using either All In One mode or Split Service mode.
+You can configure Pomerium using either All In One mode or Split Service mode.

 ### All In One mode